 Weight Status reporting

 The NYS department on Health request that schools report student weight status (BMI) category information.
 This includes pre-kindergarten, kindergarten and grades 2, 4, 7 and 10.
 Only summary information is sent.
 No names and no information about individual students are sent.
 The information sent to the NYS Department of health will help officials develop programs that make it easier for children to be healthier.
-If you wish your child’s weight status not be reported complete the BMI Opt Out Form and return to the health office by December 1.
+If you wish your child’s weight status not be reported complete the BMI Opt-Out Form.

 Emergency Contact Information